-MT Dept. of Labor and Industry provides the physician license look-up system.
-Select Licensing Board Medical Examiners, and License Type Medical Doctor or Osteopathic Physician to get started in the right database.
+Physician license lookup in Montana through the MT Dept. of Labor and Industry.
+Select Licensing Board of Medical Examiners, and License Type Medical Doctor or Osteopathic Physician to search the right database.
 Basic information on doctor license (such as expiration date), and whether there may be any disciplinary action on file.
-If there has been discipline in Montana, you can click the triangle to bring up the actual report.
+If there has been discipline in Montana, you can view the actual report.